kerguler/PopJSON/docs/tutorial.md

 We can include an **if** statement to conditionally execute any **transformations**, **transfers**, or **migrations** (see <a href="#declaring-cyclic-development-gonotrophic-cycle">Declaring cyclic development</a> and <a href="#vector-dispersion-modelling">Vector dispersion modelling</a> for more information on the latter two).

 As an example, let's use the **if** statement to delay introducing the population in the <a href="#declaring-a-population-or-a-development-stage">first</a> example.
-Also, instead of introducting a naive cohort, let's use the **key** statement to start with a population that has already experienced 5 iterations of development.
+Also, instead of introducing a naive cohort, let's use the **key** statement to start with a population that has already experienced 5 iterations of development.

 ```json
 {